-On 15 March 2017, PwC’s CITT Compare Tool was updated to reflect the latest information from Taiwan and Ukraine.
-On 21 March, updated content for Spain was added to reflect the reporting deadlines for FATCA and CRS.
-Finally, on 24 March, Chile was added and updated content for Algeria and Japan was added.
+On 27 April 2017, PwC’s CITT Compare Tool was updated to reflect the latest information for the British Virgin Islands, Bahamas and Japan.
 Please take this opportunity to re-run reports for those countries and use the latest information within your projects.

 On 17 April 2017, the Inland Revenue Board of Malaysia (“IRBM”) announced (Link) that there will be an extension of time to submit 2014, 2015 and 2016 reportable information under FATCA until 30 June 2017.
 In addition, the date for submitting 2017 reportable information is schedule to be 30 June 2018.
 The IGA between Malaysia and the US is still being finalized, which has resulted in this delay.
 Financial institutions should keep in mind that nil reports are required in Malaysia, using this template which has been provided by the Inland Revenue Board of Malaysia.

 On 24 April 2017, the Commissioner of Inland Revenue in Malta announced (Link) the extension of CRS reporting on 2016 accounts from 30 April to 30 June 2017.
 This is expected to be an extraordinary extension and the subsequent reporting will occur on 30 April annually.

 On 25 April 2017, the U.S. Internal Revenue Service (“IRS”) published updated the content of the Frequently Asked Questions (FAQs) – FATCA Registration System (Link).
 In total, 19 questions were updated or added to the FAQs.